m4ttsch/omscs-notes-notes/computer-networks/naming-addressing-forwarding.md

 One possible way of ensuring compatibility of an IPv6 address with IPv4 is simply to embed the the IPv4 address in 32 bits of the 128 bits of the IPv6 address.

-A dual stack host configuration solves the problem of host IP address assignment, but it doesn’t solve the problem of "island" IPv6 deployments.
+A dual stack host configuration solves the problem of host IP address assignment, but it doesn't solve the problem of "island" IPv6 deployments.

 For example, multiple independent portions of the internet might deploy IPv6.
 What if the middle of the network only speaks and routes IPv4?